ksarmentrout/ksarmentrout.github.io/content/post/building-this-site.md

 I've been wanting to build a website for a while.
 Mostly just so I know what the process is like, but also to have a place to post my work and I thought that maybe going through all the effort of setting up a blog will motivate me to actually use it.
-The first place I started learning, some time ago, was with codecademy and working through their HTML/CSS modules.
+The first place I started learning, some time ago, was with Codecademy and working through their HTML/CSS modules.
 Those were pretty interesting as a beginner and introduced some of the concepts, but despite the praise and awards it gave for following instructions, there was so much hand-holding that I had very little retention.
 I certainly didn't feel confident starting from scratch.